Analytics206/arxiv_pipeline/README.md

    docker compose up -d app
    docker compose logs -f app
    ```
-   To shutdown docker env
+   When you want to shutdown docker env, need it up to explore data
    ```bash
    docker-compose down
    ```
 3. **Access MongoDB, Neo4j, and Qdrant via their exposed ports.**
    ---
+   This runs sync-neo4j service for new pdfs inserted from MongoDB or 1st time run.
    ```bash
    docker compose up --build sync-neo4j
    ```
    Download papers *issue, sometimes you need to you use
    mongodb://localhost:27017/onfig

-   or default in config/defaults.yaml
+   default in config/defaults.yaml
    below changes default and runs.
 Default may not need to be changed though

    mongodb://mongodb:27017/
    ```bash
    $env:MONGO_URI="mongodb://localhost:27017/onfig"